 TO BE ANNOUNCED

-We will be announcing more speakers and program shortly.
+We will be announcing more demos soon.
 Stay tuned!

 CEO Frontier Collective, Co-Founder at Shape, President at Vancouver VR/AR Association at Frontier Collective